Simple 4-line

 Simple 4-line rhymes are usually characterized by having a simple rhyme scheme of ABCB repeated throughout the entire poem.
 Though usually simplistic looking, the songs can be very complex and are widely used today in most poetry and songs.

+History

+An early poetic form that uses the simple 4-line rhyme scheme is the pantoum.
+A pantoum consists of a series of 4 line stanzas, using the simple 4-line rhyme scheme, in which the second and fourth lines from one stanza act as the first and third lines of the following stanza.
+Pantoums evolved from short Malaysian folk poems in the fifteenth century.
+There are many types of 4-line rhymes,such as the ABAB, AABB, ABBA, and much more.

 Many poets and authors use this pattern, including popular children's poets Bruce Larkin and Kenn Nesbitt.